goldpirat/SortOF/README.md

 -----

-**Start benchmarking sorting algorithms in your Python projects with Sort-O-Matic Library!**
+**Start benchmarking sorting algorithms in your Python projects with SortOF Library!**